TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 - Create a cronjob as root: `crontab -u root -E`
 - Start using bun in the crontab, this example is every day at 00:00: `0 0 * * * /root/.nvm/versions/node/v20.14.0/bin/bun run /root/folder/src/main.ts`

 Or alternatively, compile the ts to js and use node as the runtime.
+You can also just use bun to compile to a binary.

 ## Contributing